Food on a long journey by bus. Travel menu or How to eat healthy on the road

 List of foods that do not spoil in the heat

-Yes, no one would argue with this that heat is one of the most detrimental factors for food containing moisture.
+Yes, no one will argue with this that heat is one of the most detrimental factors for food containing moisture.
 And the list of not recommended products includes those products that quickly deteriorate under the influence of high temperatures.

-• Raw smoked (older children and adults).
+• Raw smoked (for older children and adults).

 • Dried fruits in the form of dried apricots, dried berries and fruits.

-• Yoghurts.
+• Yogurts.

-• Nuts (unsalted!)
+• Nuts (unsalted!).

 • Muesli bars.